astelbe/sdk-php/README.md

 Our swagger definition and documentation is available online: [SwaggerHub Astel Switch API V2_00](https://app.swaggerhub.com/apis/astel/switch/2_0).
 You can directly test the API with your partner api key via swagger on clicking on the Authorize Button.

-## Astel API Usage and Example (Postman Export)
-A developer can also use Postman (https://www.getpostman.com/) to interact with the API.
-An export is [versioned in the export folder](https://github.com/astelbe/sdk-php/blob/master/export/Astel.postman_collection.json).

-Import the JSON file in Postman and set the following variables:
- * {{env}}: Environment: '' for production, 'sta' for staging (test) environment
- * {{token}}: Astel Partner security Token
- * {{endpoint}}: set it to 'api'

- You are good to go and use our API.
-Some Usage Examples are available in the corresponding Postman folder.

- Some of the Endpoints uses an OPTIONS HTTP Method.
-Those are intended for querying extra information about the usage of the endpoint.
-If a developer wants to know the available query filters or orderings params, he can query those OPTIONS endpoints.

 ## Astel SDK Installation

 [composer]: https://getcomposer.org